ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 examples run properly locally because they will be verified through the CI performed via GitHub Actions.

-Documentation for the latest stable release of a PyAnsys libary is accessible from its repository.
-You can access the latest development version of the documentation tracking the ``main`` branch by adding the prefix ``dev.`` to the URL for the latest stable release.
-For example, the URL for the latest stable release of the PyAEDT documentation is `<https://dev.aedtdocs.pyansys.com/>`_, and the URL for the latest development version of this documentation is `<https://dev.aedtdocs.pyansys.com/>`_.
-The latest development version is kept up-to-date automatically via GitHub actions.
+Documentation for the latest stable release of a PyAnsys library is accessible from its repository.
+You can generally access the latest development version of the documentation tracking the ``main`` branch by adding the prefix ``dev.`` to the URL for the latest stable release.
+For example, the URL for documentation of the latest stable release of PyAEDT is `<https://dev.aedtdocs.pyansys.com/>`_, and the URL for the latest documentation for the development version of PyAEDT is `<https://dev.aedtdocs.pyansys.com/>`_.
+The latest development versions of both the library and its documentation are kept up-to-date automatically via GitHub actions.

 Building Documentation Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~